wghost/UPKUtils/doc/PatchUPK_Readme.txt

     Uninstall scripts
 -----------------------------------------------------------------------------------------------------------------

-When installing mod, PatchUPK automatically generates uninstall script and writes it to your_mod_file_name.uninstall.txt.
+When installing mod PatchUPK automatically generates uninstall script and writes it to your_mod_file_name.uninstall.txt.
 "Installing" .uninstall.txt "mod" will not generate another uninstall file.
 In case your_mod_file_name.uninstall.txt already exists, program will generate your_mod_file_name.uninstall1.txt and so on.